PlugFox/bloc/README.md

 ## Books

 - [Flutter Complete Reference](https://fluttercompletereference.com/) - A book about the Dart programming language (version 2.10, with null safety support) and the Flutter framework (version 1.20).
-It covers the bloc package (version 6.0.3) in all flavors: bloc, flutter_bloc hydrated_bloc, replay_bloc, bloc_test and cubit.
+It covers the bloc package (version 6.0.3) in all flavors: bloc, flutter_bloc hydrated_bloc, replay_bloc, bloc_test.

 ## Extensions